Statsomat/Datasets/README.md

 # Datasets

-### Used in different lectures held by Denise Welsch, University of Applied Sciences Koblenz.
+used in different lectures held by Denise Welsch, University of Applied Sciences Koblenz.

+## data-ml
+used especially in Machine Learning, Data Science and Bioinformatics.

-## Statsomat/CFA App
+## data-cfa
+used especially by the Statsomat/CFA App.
 Each use data case for the CFA app contains:

 •	a CSV file which can be used with the Statsomat/CFA app
 •	a model in `lavaan` syntax to be typed directly in the browser of the app